Damien Fitzhenry: Inter-county

 In 2007, Wexford lost the Leinster SHC final by double scores to Kilkenny; however, the team later shocked Tipperary in the 2007 All-Ireland SHC quarter-final.
 Fitzhenry scored a crucial goal in that game to secure the victory and set up an All-Ireland SHC semi-final with Kilkenny.
 Once again, 'the Cats' defeated the men from the Model County.
 Fitzhenry was later presented with a GPA All-Star.

 In 2008, Wexford had a poor start to the championship.
 After drawing with Dublin, Fitzhenry's side faced Kilkenny in the Leinster SHC final.
 A trouncing on that occasion meant that Wexford had only one more chance left to remain in the championship.
 An All-Ireland SHC quarter-final meeting with Waterford, in spite of a great display by Fitzhenry, resulted in a 2–19 to 3–15 defeat.

 Two days later there were rumours that Fitzhenry was thinking about retirement from inter-county hurling after 15 years on the panel, though in January 2009 after the former Tipperary hurler Colm Bonnar was appointed as the manager two months ago.
-Fitzhenry returned to the panel but did not play until their championship opening against Offaly on 30 May where he made a few magnifciant saves including a penalty from Shane Dooley.
+Fitzhenry returned to the panel but did not play until their championship opening against Offaly on 30 May where he made a few magnificent saves including a penalty from Shane Dooley.
 Fitzhenry and his squad were narrowly sent to the All-Ireland SHC qualifiers after a one-point defeat by Dublin at Nowlan Park.
 Despite getting early knocked out Fitzhenry thought about giving the 2010 hurling championship a go.

 Fitzhenry confirmed on 15 February 2010 his retirement from inter-county hurling after serving 17 years in the panel.
 He was succeeded as Wexford goalkeeper by Noel Carton.